oicr-gsi/req-system-docs/source/signout.rst

 Reviewing and Accepting/Rejecting a Draft Clinical Report
 ==========================================================

-A notification email with subject “A draft clinical report is ready for review” will be received.
+A notification email will be received.

 #.
 From your account dashboard, navigate to the submissions tab and select the study specific requisition dashboard.
 #.
 All study requisitions requiring review will have status “Draft Report Ready for Review” Select “Edit Submission” for the respective requisition from the “Actions” column.